Posted on May 30th, 2018

 Most of us struggle to take an objective look at very familiar surroundings and see small things that are amiss, like a bit of dust on top of ceiling fan blades.
 Whoever is buying your home will be seeing its interior for the first time, however, and they’ll be keeping a sharp eye out for problem areas.
 To make sure you don’t overlook anything, try copying down this list of all the things people commonly miss while cleaning:

-- Light fixtures (especially the interiors of ceiling lights, which tend to collect to a massive amount of dust).
+- Light fixtures (especially the interiors of ceiling lights, which tend to collect a massive amount of dust).

 - Light switches.

 - Window screens.
 (To clean these properly, you should remove them from the windows and soak them in warm, soapy water before giving them a gentle scrub.
 Let them dry completely before replacing them to prevent mold growth.)

 - The areas under appliances.
 (Don’t forget to clean the floor under your trash cans and the space behind your toilet, too.)

 - The interiors of appliances—As in, you should also clean out the inside of your oven, washing machine, dishwasher, etc. if they’re included in the sale of your home.